fivdi/pico-i2c-dma/examples/mcp9808_max_speed_sdk_blocking/README.md

 The goal of this example is use the Pico SDK blocking I2C functions to continuously read the 16-bit ambient temperature register on an MCP9808 temperature sensor in order to determine how often the temperature register can be read per second.
+This can then be compared with the number of reads per second possible with DMA based I2C to ensure that DMA based I2C performance is reasonable.

 The MCP9808 is assumed to be at address 0x18 on I2C0 (GP4 and GP5).